Michael Giudice

 Attached CV

 I joined the Department of Philosophy at York in 2005.
-I teach courses at all levels in legal, political, and moral philosophy, and my research interests cover a range of topics, including general jurisprudence and methodology, constitutional law, legal pluralism, state-indigenous relations, and international law.
-I am happy to supervise graduate students interested in any of these areas.
+I teach courses at all levels in legal, political, and moral philosophy.
+My research interests cover a range of topics, including general jurisprudence and methodology, constitutional law, legal pluralism, and state-indigenous relations.

 Degrees